 - Google Alerts are free and will help you keep up with what people are saying online about your business or keep up with specific keywords.

-8. Buy Online Ads
+7. Buy Online Ads

 According to Google, businesses generally make an average of $2 in revenue for every $1 they spend on Google Ads.

 For example, if someone is searching for “wedding gown alterations,” the web page your ad sends users to must emphasize that your business specializes in wedding gown alterations.

-“If you’re mailing out to a random [email subscription] list you didn’t build, that’s where you’re not going to be effective.
-But if you mail out information that people are interested in, that’s where it’s really effective,” Bonelli says.
+“If you’re mailing out to a random [email subscription] list you didn’t build, that’s where you’re not going to be effective,” Bonelli said.
+“But if you mail out information that people are interested in, that’s where it’s really effective.”

 10. Craft an Elevator Pitch

-An elevator pitch is a speech lasting 30 to 45 seconds that tells the listener who you are, what you do and how your business will be better than the competition.
-With some practice, it may lead to a potential customer.
-Learn more on how to develop a great elevator pitch.
+An elevator pitch is a 30- to 60-second speech that tells the listener who you are, what you do and how your small business will be better than the competition.
+With some practice, it can help you land new clients, attract customers and grow your professional network.

 12. Get Involved With Your Chamber of Commerce

-Getting involved with your local Chamber of Commerce will enable you to meet fellow business owners during in-person networking events and other chamber functions.
+Getting involved with your local chamber of commerce will help you meet fellow business owners during in-person networking events and other chamber functions.

+Once you start to support other small businesses, they’ll do the same when you have a big event or project.
 Over time, you’ll expand your professional network and be able to utilize their resources.

-Once you start to support other businesses, they’ll do the same when you have a big event or project.

 13. Find a Business Mentor and Continue Learning